Tohid4747/SIMON-SAYS/README.md

 # SIMON-SAYS
-This is a Amazing game name Simon Says
+This is a Amazing game name Simon Says.